kodi-game/game.libretro.cannonball/README.md

 ### Description

-Cannonball is an enhanced version of the seminal arcade racer OutRun designed by Yu Suzuki.
+Cannonball is an enhanced version of the seminal arcade racer OutRun designed by Yu Suzukiin 1986.

 Note: See the file "*roms needed.txt*"